 Al’s notable achievements include a co-chairmanship of the NAIT Civil Engineering Industry Advisory Committee and being a part of the lead design team that designed and directed construction of Edmonton’s first and only master-planned freshwater lake community.

 Katrina began her career in the real estate industry working with developers on both residential and commercial projects.
 She discovered she had an instinct for coming up with smart solutions and new ideas that helped make better communities.
-To say we are happy to have her as a trusted member of our project management team is an understatement.
 At Beaverbrook she oversees all aspects of a new community development from construction to sales, while working closely with our planners, engineers, and contractors.

-Katrina sees a great community as one where families know each other and kids can play with their neighbours.
-Her belief that a community’s residents should look out for one another inspires her work both with Beaverbrook and as a Director with Edmonton Women’s Shelter Ltd. (WIN House).
+As a mother of twins, Katrina sees a great community as one where families know each other and kids can play with their neighbours.
+Her belief that a community’s residents should look out for one another inspires her work with Beaverbrook and involvement with many volunteer organizations, including the WIN House Board (2010-2016) and CHBA Edmonton Board (2015-16, 2019-Present).

-Lois is instrumental in supporting the Beaverbrook community as the company’s office administrator.
+Lois is instrumental in supporting the Beaverbrook community as the company’s Office Manager.
 Drawing on over twenty-nine years of office experience, she helps families and buyers secure lots by tracking and reconciling vital documents.
 She intuitively identifies opportunities to help out, and never hesitates to lend a hand.
 It’s Lois who keeps everyone at Beaverbrook organized and on track every day.

 For Lois, a good community is a group of family, friends and neighbours who come together to help and support one another while enjoying life together.